emsec/ChipSuite/README.md

   day! ;-) ) let the loop run through all tiles of the chip.
 * To do this, either re-run the python script (best still in interactive mode just in case something goes wrong), or run `algorithm.analyze()`.
-* Every time a suspect cell is found, the cell image as well as the black/white thresholded processed image is shown to the user.
+* Depending on the interactive setting of the algorithm object, every time a suspect cell is found, the cell image as well as additional processed images are shown to the user.
   * In case it was probably only a false positive, press any key but one of the following in either of the image windows to close them and to continue the loop.